fluent/fluent-logger-golang/README.md

 Sets the timeout for Write call of logger.Post.
 Since the default is zero value, Write will not time out.

+### RequestAck

+Sets whether to request acknowledgment from Fluentd to increase the reliability of the connection.
+The default is false.

 ## Tests
 ```
 go test